 Seal Island - Cape Town

-Seal Island, also known as Duiker Island is one of Cape Town’s most popular attractions.
-It is well loved by locals and foreigners alike for its abundance of fascinating marine creators.
+Seal Island, also known as Duiker Island, is one of Cape Town’s most popular attractions, well loved by locals and foreigners alike.

 You must have surely heard of the world famous flying white sharks, the ‘Air Jaws’?
 Well, those absolutely awe-inspiring videos were shot here!

 It is a small, long rocky islet of 800 meters’ length and 50 meters’ width and no more than about 7 meters above the high tide mark, situated 5.7 km off the northern beaches of False Bay.

 Boat trips and cruises are offered to observe the marine animals in their resplendent glory.
 The influx of visitors during the summer months (October to February) is only a simple illustration of the island’s appeal.

 However, please note: it is illegal to actually go onto the island—this explains how it has preserved its spotless natural charm, as no man is allowed to walk on it!